vpbgkt/NexPrepAI/PROJECT_COMPLETION_STATUS.md

 ## ✅ IMPLEMENTATION COMPLETE

-We have successfully implemented comprehensive mathematical equation and image upload support for the NexPrep exam platform.
+We have successfully implemented comprehensive mathematical equation and image upload support for the NexPrepAI exam platform.
 Here's the final status:

 ## 🚀 What's Been Delivered